The Monterey Pass Battlefield Park is an important hidden gem that is less than 20 miles from Gettysburg.

 “I soon found that we were in a lane that the artillery and hundreds of wagons and hosts of men had traveled ahead of us and the thin mud was in places waist deep.
 I do not know how many times I fell and went head and ears under.”J.B.
 Johnson, 2nd Florida infantry

 With the supply wagon trains well ahead of them, some Confederate soldiers lacked provisions and rations.

-In addition to having to deal with the rain and the darkness during this battle, these soldiers had to fight on empty stomachs.
+Besides having to deal with the rain and the darkness during this battle, these soldiers had to fight on empty stomachs.

 “One of the men noticed a tree of mountain birch.
 He said the bark was sweet and tasted like wintergreen.
 Soon every man in the company was chewing bark.
 We had to get it as near to being a powder as possible in order to eat it.
 This was all the food we had for the fourth and fifth of July.
 There were very few blackberries along the road.”David Holt, 16th Mississippi Infantry

 The Legend Of Hetty Zeilinger At Monterey Pass